-Information Specifics for the Course
+Information SPECIFICS FOR THE COURSE

 Instructor title and name: Dr. Carlson Triebold

 Phone: (619) 849-2968

 Email: ctriebol@pointloma.edu

-Office location and hours: Rohr Science 228, times posted on Canvas
+Office location and hours: Rohr Science 228, times posted in Canvas

 PLNU Mission

 To Teach ~ To Shape ~ To Send

 Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
 Being of Wesleyan heritage, we strive to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.